Cyber-Gen/cv-feedback-OpenAI/README.md

 2. Obtain an API key from OpenAI.

-3. Open the `config.ini` file in the root directory of the project.
+3. Create and open the `config.ini` file in the root directory of the project.
 This file should contain your OpenAI API key and the names of the job posting, resume, and recommendations files.
+You can adjust the GPT model if you wish.
 Here's an example:

     ```ini
     [DEFAULT]
+    GPT_MODEL = gpt-4o-mini
     API_KEY = your_api_key_here
     JOB_POSTING_FILE = job_posting.txt
     RESUME_FILE = resume.txt